 In Clear Pronunciation 2 (Speech), students learn to put the sounds of English together in natural speech.
 This program helps them recognise and accurately produce word stress, sentence stress, consonant clusters, connected speech and intonation.
 By the end of the program, learners have a comprehensive understanding of the key features of English pronunciation.

-Clear Pronunciation 2 is suitable for Intermediate to Advanced students who want to improve the suprasegmental, speech-level aspects of their pronunciation – both receptive and productive – and to gain in confidence.
+Clear Pronunciation 2 (Speech) is suitable for Intermediate to Advanced students who want to improve the suprasegmental, speech-level aspects of their pronunciation – both receptive and productive – and to gain in confidence.

 Intermediate to Advanced